Chase Brown: 2024

 Brown began the 2024 season as the second running back on the depth chart behind Zack Moss, as well as the team's starting kickoff returner.
 In Week 4 against the Carolina Panthers, Brown had a breakout game, rushing for 80 yards and two touchdowns.
 He had his first career start against the New York Giants in Week 6, in which he fumbled in the final two minutes of the game, though a failed recovery by Jason Pinnock led to the ball being pushed out of bounds.
 He finished the game with 10 carries for 53 yards, and scored the game winning touchdown.
 After Moss suffered a season-ending neck injury, Brown was named the starter for the remainder of the season and was relieved of his special teams duties.
 His lone 100-yard rushing performance came in the Bengals' Week 9 win over the Las Vegas Raiders, finishing the game with 120 rushing yards, 37 receiving yards, and one touchdown.
 Brown suffered an ankle injury during the Week 17 win against the Denver Broncos, leading him to miss the Bengals' final game of the season against the Pittsburgh Steelers.
 He finished the season with 990 rushing yards, 360 receiving yards, and 12 combined touchdowns.

+2025

+In his third season with the Bengals, Brown began the 2025 season as the starting running back.
+Partly due to injury to Joe Burrow, Brown and the Bengals offensive as a whole struggled to begin the season; Brown averaged only 32 rushing yards per game through the first 5 games, never topping more than 47 yards in a single game.
+After Joe Flacco was traded to the Bengals, Brown's performance significantly improved over the remainder 12 games of the season, averaging 72 rushing yards per game with three 100-yard rushing performances.
+He finished the season with 1019 rushing yards and 6 rushing touchdowns, along with 360 receiving yards, and 5 receiving touchdowns.